RoseBud-FGM/RoseBud/README.md

 # Demonstration
-The web-app is hosted using Firebase, and is currently live at: https://fgm-project-a995a.web.app/
+The web-app is hosted using Firebase and is currently live at: https://fgm-project-a995a.web.app/

 To run the web-app locally: